-|Department Affiliations||Department of Molecular Microbiology and Immunology Departments of Neurology, Pharmacology and Molecular Sciences, Oncology, Biochemistry and Molecular Biology|
+|Department Affiliations||Molecular Microbiology & Immunology Bloomberg School of Public Health, Pharmacology and Molecular Sciences, Neurology, Oncology, Biochemistry & Molecular Biology|

 |Rank||David Bodian Professor|

 |SOM Address||E5140 Bloomberg School of Public Health Building|

 Heidi Galonek 1998 – 2005

 Nicole Zadzilka 2004 – 2007